 - Costs of action

-- Attorney fees, where case is “exceptional” and there is bad-faith conduct by defendant
+- Attorney fees, where case is “exceptional” (ex. where there is bad-faith conduct by defendant or counterfeit goods).

 There is also interest and other damages that might be recoverable.

 Watch Attorney Steve® explain Trademark Infringement Damages

 VIDEO: Click on the image above to watch this video.
 Make sure to SUBSCRIBE to our growing legal channel.
 We are now approaching 7,000 subscribers.

 Will a business and intellectual property law firm take my trademark infringement case on a contingency fee basis?